emberjs/rfcs/text/0000-prefetch-hook.md

 # Alternatives

 - Implement the functionality as an addon.
   - Would require Ember to provide something like `Router#willTransition` that is triggered on redirects.
-It could be triggered on either all transitions (`Router#willChangeURL`?) or only redirects (`Router#willRedirect`? to supplement `willTransition`).
+It could be triggered on either all transitions (`Router#willChangeURL`?) or only redirects (`Router#changeTransition`? to supplement `willTransition`).
     - Otherwise, the addon must change the functionality of `Router#willTransition` in order to function properly.
   - Would benefit from guarantees of stability around `Transition#handlerInfos` and `handlerInfo#runSharedModelHook`.